hphelion/documentation/commercial/GA1/ceph/commercial.ceph-manual-install.md

 <p style="font-size: small;"> <a href="/helion/openstack/install-beta/kvm/">&#9664; PREV</a> | <a href="/helion/openstack/install-beta-overview/">&#9650; UP</a> | <a href="/helion/openstack/install-beta/esx/">NEXT &#9654;</a> </p>--->

-##Ceph Manual Installation
+##Manually Installing Ceph in a HP Helion OpenStack 1.1 Environment

-Ceph cluster require at least one monitor, and (**minimum number?**)at least as many OSDs as copies of an object stored on the cluster.
-For more details, refer to http://docs.ceph.com/docs/master/install/manual-deployment/
+The Ceph cluster requires at least one monitor, and at least three, or as many OSDs as there are copies of an object stored on the cluster - whichever is greater.
+For more details, refer to http://docs.ceph.com/docs/master/install/manual-deployment/.

+This section includes the following topics:

 * [Setting up the Monitor Node](#setting-up-monitor-nodes)
 * [Adding OSDs](#adding-osd)